- Cincinnati, OH

 - Survivor: Ovarian and Fallopian Tube Cancer

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: about 5 years ago, Female, Age: 57, Stage I
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 5 years ago, Female, Age: 57, Stage I

 - View this journey (2 Experiences)